-Before we dig deeper to understand the impact of credit card balance transfers on your credit score, let us first understand the process of balance transfers in some detail.
+Before we dig deeper to understand the impact of credit card balance transfer on your credit score, let us first understand the process of balance transfer in detail.

-What is Balance Transfer and how does it work?
+What is a Balance Transfer and How Does it Work?

-Banks and credit card companies provide the balance transfer facility that allows you to move existing credit card debts to a new account.
-The bank may offer a promotional interest rate, also known as teaser rate, that is much lower than its usual finance charges but only for a limited period of time..
-Debt from multiple sources can be consolidated into one monthly payment, to be paid down interest-free or with lower interest burden over 12, 15 or 18 months depending on the card.
+Banks and credit card issuers provide a balance transfer facility that allows you to move existing credit card debts to a new account.
+The bank may offer a promotional interest rate, also known as a teaser rate, that is much lower than its usual finance charges but only for a limited period of time.
+Debt from multiple sources can be consolidated into one monthly payment, you can pay it interest-free or with a lower interest burden over 12, 15 or 18 months depending on the card.

-How a Balance Transfer could hurt your Credit Score?
+How a Balance Transfer Can Hurt Your Credit Score?

 Get Your Free Credit Report with Monthly Updates Check Now

-If, in order to transfer the balance, you are applying for a new credit card, the lender conducts a hard credit inquiry on your credit report.
+If in order to transfer the balance, you apply for a new credit card, the lender conducts a hard credit inquiry on your credit report.
 Each hard credit inquiry lowers your credit score by a few points.
-In the majority of the cases, you need not worry about how credit inquiries affect your credit score – but if you are on the verge between average credit and good credit, it might be worth considering whether a credit inquiry will keep you from reaching the next level.
+In the majority of the cases, you need not worry about how credit inquiries affect your credit score – but if you are on the verge between average credit and good credit, it might be worth considering how a credit inquiry can impact your credit score.

-Your credit utilization ratio which represents your current debt versus your available credit, makes an important part of your credit score.
-It is a good habit to keep your credit utilization ratio low.
-When you transfer multiple balances to a single credit card and, at the same time, use up the credit limit freed from the other cards, your credit utilization will shoot up which will lower your credit score.
+Your credit utilization ratio which represents your current debt versus the available credit limit is an important part of your credit score.
+It is a good habit to keep your credit utilization ratio low, preferably below 30%.
+When you transfer multiple balances to a single credit card and, at the same time, use the credit limit freed from the other cards, your credit utilization will shoot up which will lower your credit score.

-Your length of credit history accounts also make an important part of your credit score.
-In case you close an old credit card after transferring the balance, you might eventually lose some of the credit history you would have built up for over the years, which could lower your credit score.
+Your length of credit history accounts also plays an important role in your credit score.
+In case you close an old credit card after transferring the balance, you might eventually lose some of the credit history you have built up over the years, which could lower your credit score.

-How a Balance Transfer can help your Credit Score?
+How a Balance Transfer Can Improve Your Credit Score?

-When you open a new credit card for balance transfer, the amount of available credit under your name increases which eventually reduces your credit utilization ratio, which is a great way to improve your credit score.
-But this is possible only if you keep the limits on other credit cards free.
+When you apply for a new credit card for a balance transfer, the amount of available credit under your name increases which eventually reduces your credit utilization ratio, which is a great way to improve your credit score.
+But, this is possible only if you keep the limits on other credit cards free.